Debbie Bryan crowned TripAdvisor’s number one shopping destination in Nottingham, four years running.

 Maggie, 5* TripAdvisor review

-Come 2014, the now much-loved tea room, was introduced.
+Come 2014, the now much-loved tea room, was introduced at our Lace Market venue.
 From quintessentially English tea and freshly baked cakes, to wonderful lunches and our successful Afternoon Tea menu – which has fast become a staple of anyone visit the Lace Market.
 You can read all about our own recipes, best loved suppliers and our popular Supperclub origins here.
 Plus, read our venues details and find out how we can accommodate your celebratory or business needs.

 Team Debbie Bryan